-A) Two PowerPoint presentations: 30% each; to be assigned in second class (Jan 17).
+A) Two PowerPoint presentations: 30% each; to be assigned in second class (Jan 19).

 Each student will perform two oral presentations.
-The first of these will be a 30-min presentation of two related chapters in the Rudy text (see attached schedule).
-For full marks, each student should seek to integrate the chapter material with related studies that may not necessarily be cited in the Rudy text, and which extend the main concepts of the assigned chapters in some significant way.
-The point of this first presentation is not necessarily to present EVERYTHING in the assigned chapters, but to convey the central theoretical ideas while providing empirical support for or against these ideas.
+The first of these will be a 30-min presentation of a chapter in the Rudy text (see attached schedule).
+For full marks, each student should seek to integrate the chapter material with related studies that may not necessarily be cited in the Rudy text, and which extend the main concepts of the assigned chapter in some significant way.
+The point of this first presentation is not necessarily to present EVERYTHING in the assigned chapter, but to convey the central theoretical ideas while providing empirical support for or against these ideas.